r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 For the last several years, I've locked in on the two areas I'm most passionate about and enjoy the most: serverless back-end development and native iOS development with Swift.

-I've written independently about both [Swift](/blog/tags/swift) and [serverless](/blog/tags/serverless) before, but this is the first time I've gotten to combine the two.
-Unsurprisingly, this is also the most excited I've been about a blog post in quite a while.
+I've written independently about both [serverless](/blog/tags/serverless) and [Swift](/blog/tags/swift) before, but this is the first time I've gotten to combine the two.
+It's been a ton of fun working on the project and writing this post.

 ## Why Serverless?

+The first thing that comes to mind when you think Swift on Server is probably [Vapor](https://vapor.codes), or maybe [Hummingbird](https://hummingbird.codes).
+I am interested in both, and have used Vapor in the past, but I leaned on serverless for this project for reasons that I could talk about for days.

-So many reasons that I could talk about for days.
-I love building serverless systems.
+To keep it brief, I simply enjoy building serverless systems.
 Once you understand the primitives, serverless offers the best combination of speed, cost, fun, and scale that I know of.
 It's not a cure-all, but it's great for projects like this.

 Additionally:
 1. It's in the name - you never have to deal with servers